 a) The MSGin5G message request includes Originating MSGin5G Service ID, Recipient MSGin5G Service ID and Message ID information elements in Table 8.3.2-1, and may include Delivery status required, Application ID, Payload, Priority type information elements from Table 8.3.2-1.

-2) The MSGin5G Server determines the recipient is a Non-3GPP UE and the MSGin5G Client is authorized to send message to the Non-3GPP UE.
+2) The MSGin5G Server determines the MSGin5G Client is authorized to send message.

-3) The MSGin5G Server forwards the MSGin5G message request to the Non-3GPP Message Gateway as specified in clause 8.6.1.
+3) The MSGin5G Server forwards the MSGin5G message request to the Non-3GPP Message Gateway as specified in clause 8.3.3.

-4) The Non-3GPP Message Gateway translates the MSGin5G message to the Non-3GPP message with delivery report requested and sends it to the Non-3GPP Message Client.
-This step is outside the scope of the current specification.
+4) The Non-3GPP Message Gateway translates the MSGin5G message to the Non-3GPP message and sends it to the Non-3GPP Message Client.
+This step is outside the scope of the present specification.

-5. If delivery status report is required, the Non-3GPP Message Gateway sends the MSGin5G message delivery report to the MSGin5G server, the MSGin5G Server forwards the MSGin5G message delivery report to the MSGin5G Client.
+5. If delivery status report is required, the Non-3GPP Message Gateway sends the MSGin5G message delivery report in a point-to-point message to the MSGin5G Client as specified in clause 8.7.

 8.7.1.4 From Legacy 3GPP UE to MSGin5G UE

-This procedure is used for message reply from Legacy 3GPP UE (i.e. SMS UE) to MSGin5G UE.
+This procedure is used for message reply from Legacy 3GPP UE (e.g. SMS UE) to MSGin5G UE.

-Figure 8.7.1.4-1 shows the message delivery procedure from Legacy 3GPP UE (i.e. SMS UE) to MSGin5G UE.
+Figure 8.7.1.4-1 shows the message delivery procedure from Legacy 3GPP UE to MSGin5G UE.

 Pre-conditions:

-1) MSGin5G Client in MSGin5G UE and SMS Client in SMS UE has registered with the MSGin5G server.
+1) MSGin5G Client in MSGin5G UE and the Legacy 3GPP Gateway on behalf of the Legacy 3GPP UE have registered with the MSGin5G server.

-2) The SMS UE received a message from the MSGin5G UE.
+2) The Legacy 3GPP UE received a message from the MSGin5G UE.

-3) The Legacy 3GPP Message Gateway is aware of the SMS Client and provides the mapping to MSGin5G Service ID.
+3) The Legacy 3GPP Message Gateway is aware of the Legacy 3GPP UE and provides the mapping to MSGin5G Service ID.

-4) The SMS UE replies to the MSGin5G UE upon receiving the message from the MSGin5G UE.
+4) The Legacy 3GPP UE replies to the MSGin5G UE upon receiving the message from the MSGin5G UE.

-Figure 8.7.1.4-1: SMS UE replies to MSGin5G UE
+Figure 8.7.1.4-1: Legacy 3GPP UE replies to MSGin5G UE

-1) The SMS UE sends an SMS message request to the Legacy 3GPP Message Gateway through SMSC according the procedure in 3GPP TS 23.204 [x3] or the procedure in clause 4.13.3 of TS 23.502 [7].
+1) The Legacy 3GPP UE sends a message request to the Legacy 3GPP Message Gateway.
+If the request is to be delivered as an SMS, the request is sent to the Legacy 3GPP Message Gateway through SMSC according the procedure in 3GPP TS 23.204 [13] or the procedure in clause 4.13.3 of TS 23.502 [7].

+NOTE1: Step 1 is out of scope of the present specification.

-2) The Legacy 3GPP Message Gateway translates the SMS message to MSGin5G message and sends a MSGin5G message request to the MSGin5G Server as specified in 8.3.2 with the following clarifications:
+2) The Legacy 3GPP Message Gateway translates the message to MSGin5G message and sends a MSGin5G message request to the MSGin5G Server as specified in 8.3.2 with the following clarifications:

 a) The MSGin5G message request includes Originating MSGin5G Service ID, Recipient MSGin5G Service ID and Message ID information elements in Table 8.3.2-1, and may include Delivery status required, Application ID, Payload, Priority type information elements from Table 8.3.2-1.

-b) Upon receiving the MSGin5G message request, the MSGin5G Server determines the target UE is a MSGin5G UE and the SMS UE is allowed to reply message to the MSGin5G UE.
+b) Upon receiving the MSGin5G message request, the MSGin5G Server determines the Legacy 3GPP UE is allowed to reply message to the MSGin5G UE.

 3) The MSGin5G Server forwards the MSGin5G message request to the target MSGin5G Client as specified in 8.3.3.

-4-6) If the delivery report is requested by the SMS UE, the MSGin5G Client in MSGin5G UE sends an MSGin5G message delivery report to the MSGin5G Server, the MSGin5G Server forwards the MSGin5G message delivery report to the Legacy 3GPP Message Gateway, the Legacy 3GPP Message Gateway translates the MSGin5G message delivery report to a SMS message delivery report and sends it to the SMS Client through SMSC.
+4-6) If the delivery report is requested by the Legacy 3GPP UE, the MSGin5G Client in MSGin5G UE sends an MSGin5G message delivery report in a point-to-point message as specified in clause 8.7.1.2.

+NOTE2: If the Legacy 3GPP UE supports receiving delivery reports is out of scope of the present specification.

 8.7.1.5 From Non-3GPP UE to MSGin5G UE

-This procedure is used for message reply from Non-3GPP UE to MSGin5G UE.
+This procedure is used for message reply from Non-3GPP UE to MSGin5G UE after the Non-3GPP UE has received a message from a MSGin5G UE (or an Application Server).

 Figure 8.7.1.5-1 shows the message delivery procedure from Non-3GPP UE to MSGin5G UE.